wdporter/i-am-that-vuepress/54-body-and-mind-are-symptoms-of-ignorance/readme.md

 **M:**&ensp;The body and the mind are only symptoms of ignorance, of misapprehension.
-Behave as if you are pure awareness, bodiless and mindless, spaceless and timeless, beyond ‘where’ and ‘when’ and ‘how’.
+Behave as if you are pure awareness, bodiless and mindless, spaceless and timeless, beyond “where” and “when” and “how”.
 Dwell on it, think of it, learn to accept its reality.
 Don’t oppose it and deny it all the time.
 Keep an open mind at least. <span data-tippy-content="One of the six systems of the Hindu philosophy (from <em>yoj</em>, to yoke or join).